rolancon/7cal/README.md

 The time is expressed in a similar manner as the date, although times are 0-index based.
 The time is a day divided up to a second.
 The first second of the (first) day is:

-    +0-01-1_00001/86400
+    +0-01-1_00000/86400

 The part after the underscore '_' is the time.
 This one has 86400 in the divider (after the '/'), because 1 day has 24 hours times 60 minutes times 60 seconds is 86400 seconds, of which the (zero-padded) 1 in the term is the 1st second.

-The show the first second of the first minute of the first hour on a 24-hour clock we write:
+To show the first second of the first minute of the first hour on a 24-hour clock we write:

     +0-01-1_00/24:00/60:00/60

-Because hours, minutes and seconds are so commonly used, and because the 24-hour clock is the standard with international Internet datetimes, the divider can be left out and the time will then have an implicit default of 24 hours, 60 minutes and 60 seconds:
+Because hours, minutes and seconds are so commonly used, and because the 24-hour clock is the standard with international Internet datetimes, the dividers can be left out and the time will then have an implicit default of 24 hours, 60 minutes and 60 seconds:

     +0-01-1_00:00:00